September 7

 Run.

 “Whatever you do, do not run,” Ernie had said.
-The prior evening at the mandatory safety meeting, Ernie, our tall, laconic workshop leader, straight from the West Virginia holler, was leaning on a t-shirt rack inside the Vince Shute Gift Shop.
+The prior evening at the mandatory safety meeting, Ernie, our tall, voluble workshop leader, straight from the West Virginia holler, was leaning on a t-shirt rack inside the Vince Shute Gift Shop.
 Nine of us sat on metal folding chairs under fluorescent lights near a cash register.
 In our laps rested clipboards and insurance waivers.
 A cub plush toy in hand, Ernie said, “You run, it thinks play.
 Black bear are curious, not aggressive.”
 Ernie’s accent was lilting, his tone firm.
 He had a way of making the obvious sound profound.
 “Trust me,” squeezing the plush toy, holding as if revealing his fastball grip, “you do not want to play with a four hundred pound bear.”
-He tossed the toy as I was signing my waiver, and it bounced off my head.
-Ernie’s alliance was clear — don’t be the fool.
+I may have snorted.
+He tossed the toy as I was signing my waiver, bouncing it off my head.
+Ernie cared about our safety, of course, but his alliance was clear — don’t be the fool.

 If my wife could see me now.